sancsoft/help.beegit.com/getting started/_posts/2014-11-01-what-are-content-metrics.md

 ---

 ## What are content metrics?
+*Project metrics are only available on paid team plans, Plus or higher.*

 Inside your project, you'll find a tab called Metrics.
-These metrics are a quick weekly overview of your project progress.
+These metrics are an overview of your project progress.
 They show you how much work has been done in terms of hours spent by your team in Beegit's editor and how many words were added and deleted during that time.
+You can display data for the past week, month or the project's entirety.

 ![Metrics Everyone](https://s3.amazonaws.com/beegit-images/helpImages/metrics-everyone.png)